ozontech/testo/docs/tutorial.md

 PASS
 ```

 The test ran once per dessert.
+The name `TestBake#01` does not say
+which dessert it was, so log `p.Dessert` at the top of the test if
+that matters to you.
 With several parameters, the test runs
 with the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product)
 of all their values.
 For correlated values (classic table tests), use
 a single struct-typed parameter - see